 Now that we're done with the year, the actual awards

 Best Game I Haven't Played

-Besides the recent ARMS, which might have been too new for the planning of this game, I can't off the top of my head think of a Nintendo franchise not well represented, and the crossover characters are getting outragous too.
+Besides the recent ARMS, which might have been too new for the planning of this game, I can't off the top of my head think of a Nintendo franchise not well represented.
+The crossover characters are getting outragous too.
 The DLC is getting Joker from Persona 5!
 That's amazing, and a great pull.
-I respect the Smash Bros. crossovers more than anyone else's because they always seem to have a vision for who they wanna get in - big name Japanese characters, often of a retro or gamey tilt or who have had games co-developed by Nintendo.
-They aren't just pulling in Nathan Drake or the Alien or whatever, they're curating who they wanna use pretty well and make them fit with the mood of the different Nintendo characters.
+I respect the Smash Bros. crossovers more than anyone else's because they always seem to have a vision for who they wanna get in - generally, big name Japanese characters, often of a retro or gamey tilt or who have had games co-developed by Nintendo.
+They aren't just pulling in Ezio, Negan, the Alien or whatever, they're curating who they wanna use pretty well and make them fit with the mood of the different Nintendo characters.
 It feels like a celebration of gaming's history, and specifically the Japanese part of it, which I think often gets overlooked by the western press.
 I guess maybe I'm just hanging around on the wrong parts of the internet, but the number of outlets and youtubers covering primarily JP titles are vastly outnumbered by the ones talking about Fallout 4 or whatever all the time.
 It's wonderful to have this series become more and more of a party for the parts of gaming that I love.

 It puts every other fighting game out there to shame in terms of value especially, with games like Street Fighter V demanding 60 at launch bucks for 16 characters, something like 12 stages and a pittance of modes and extras.
 The trailers alone are some of the most fun I've had with video games all year, and it's good to see Nintendo taking better care of Konami's properties than Konami can manage themselves.

 Incidentally, the new Gang Plank Galleon remix deserves Music Of The Year.